UserTesting's pipeline generation strategy workflow

 • Warm prospects or folks who showed a high likelihood to convert in the past but didn’t for some reason

-The first one includes people who reached out for a demo request but went dark, say because they went on vacation, Priscilla Converse, a Senior Demand Generation Manager at UserTesting suggests.
+The first: people who requested a demo but went dark.
+'Maybe they went on vacation,' Priscilla explains.
 But because they reached out themselves, they have high purchase intent.

 Step 2: Prioritize and assign UserGems leads